-It is always a little unnerving when the investment chatter is of one mind.
+It is always a little unnerving when the prevailing investment chatter is of one mind.
 As the stock market rallied through various "resistance levels" following its October 2002 low (and particularly since March), the number of people saying "this time it's for real" seems to have reached a fevered pitch.
 The Wall Street gurus, many of whom were completely discredited in the aftermath of the nineties boom, are back in the press extolling the case for higher equity prices.
 It is eerily reminiscent of the bubble days in that stock behavior seems completely disconnected from the underlying company fundamentals.
 We readily recognize that the stock market is a discounting mechanism, one that typically moves well ahead of the fundamentals.
 Still, our best assessment is that from a big picture standpoint, the growth expectations embedded in current valuations are far too optimistic.

 Since the bubble burst in March of 2000, the S&P 500 has rallied at least 10% seven times (four times over 20%), only to subsequently fall back to the starting level or lower.
-In virtually every case there were plenty of so-called experts who thought the rally would hold.
+In virtually every case there were plenty of so-called experts who thought each rally would hold.
 Nearly all of these experts can be broadly characterized as "technicians."
 Technicians are those who look at price, volume and trading behavior rather than fundamentals to assess stocks and the market.
-Over short periods of time stocks often behave in a seemingly random fashion and technical analysis is probably as good as anything in trying to describe or predict these moves.
+Over short periods of time stocks often behave in a seemingly random fashion and technical analysis is probably as good as anything (nothing is very good) in trying to describe or predict these moves.
 The reason these rallies failed and the reason the technicians didn't get it right is because a basic problem remained: the underlying fundamentals were far out of balance with prevailing valuations.

 The latest rally seems "real" because at 30% up from the October low (as of July 7), the S&P 500's move has been considerably more powerful than previous ones.
 The rallies in technology stocks have been both more numerous and of greater magnitude.
 The latest gain has been quite dramatic, with the Nasdaq Composite (a proxy for tech stocks) up 55% from the October 2002 low.
 Yet, as we will articulate shortly, the underlying fundamentals don't appear to have improved measurably.
 In fact, by most measures, the most speculative and highest multiple stocks have seen the biggest moves.
-In the S&P 500, for example, stocks that started the year with highest price-to-sales ratios significantly outperformed the lower valuation stocks.
-The gain for the highest quartile price-to-sales stocks was significantly higher than the lower quartiles.

-Perhaps several positive investment factors - low interest rates, fiscal stimulus, a weaker dollar, and tax cuts - are in place to eventually deliver better fundamentals.
+In the Russell 2000, for example, stocks that started the year with the highest price-to-sales ratios significantly outperformed the lower valuation stocks.
+The median gain for the highest quartile price-to-sales stock this year was 16.3% compared to 13.2% for the lowest quartile.
+As mentioned earlier, companies without earnings outperformed companies with earnings!
+Perhaps several positive investment factors-low interest rates, fiscal stimulus, a weaker dollar, and tax cuts - are in place to 3.5x eventually deliver better fundamentals.
 The Fed and the Administration are pulling out all the stops to try and ignite the economy.
 Yet with current equity valuations above nearly every prior peak except the late 1990's, we would have to experience extraordinary economic and corporate growth to justify current valuations.